ssaneei/WordPars/README.md

 # WordPars
-A derivative and generative tool for orthographic and phonological similarities and neighbors, non-word, and transposed-letter words and non-words in Persian
+WordPars: A Persian derivative tool for orthographic and phonological neighborhood and other psycholinguistic statistics

 (article in progress)